mwrnd/innova2_flex_xcku15p_notes/debug_notes/README.md

 # Debug Notes

 ## Delay Motherboard Boot Using RESET Capacitor

 Slowing down BIOS boot is a simple trick that solves many PCIe issues.
 You can do this by pressing the POWER button, then pressing and holding the RESET button for a second before releasing it.
 Or, connect a capacitor across the reset pins of your motherboard's [Front Panel Header](https://www.intel.com/content/www/us/en/support/articles/000007309/intel-nuc.html).
 This prevents you from using the RESET button as that would short the capacitor.
-Try values between 100uF and 1000uF.
+Try capacitors with values such as 330uF or 680uF.
 Optimal value depends on required delay and motherboard design.

 ![Delay Motherboard Boot Using RESET Capacitor](img/Delay_Boot_Using_Capacitor.jpg)